thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 } BatchTokenResponse
 ~~~

-The structure fields are defined as follows:

-- "token_response" are serialized TokenResponse, in network byte order,
+BatchTokenResponse.token_responses is a vector of OptionalTokenResponses, length
+prefixed with two bytes.
+OptionalTokenResponse.token_response is a length-prefix-encoded
-as defined by their token type.
-A size 0 indicates that the Issuer
+TokenResponse, where a length of 0 indicates that the Issuer failed or refused to issue the
-failed or refused to issue the associated TokenRequest.
+associated TokenRequest.

-- "token_responses" are serialised InnerTokenResponses.
-The number of
-token_responses, as a 2-octet integer, is prepended to the serialized
-InnerTokenResponses This matches the number of incoming
-token_requests.

 The Issuer generates an HTTP response with status code 200 whose content
 consists of TokenResponse, with the content type set as